base2arthur/rule-matrix/README.md

 # rule-matrix
-A simple matrix based rules engine that is top down and returns the last match It removes the need for complex if statements and allows business users to define the rules easier
+A simple matrix based rules engine that is top down and returns the last match It removes the need for complex if statements and allows business users to define the rules easier using a csv file.
 ## How to use it

 ## MustACHE ability